 It shall be the responsibility of the proposers to regularly monitor the Purchasing Division web site for any such postings.
 Proposers must acknowledge the receipt/review of any addendum(s) at the bottom of the Vendor Information Page.
-Each proposal shall stipulate that it is predicated upon the terms and conditions of this RFP and any supplements or revisions thereof.

-1.5 Calendar of Events
+1.6 Calendar of Events